igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-* x Create cave level for extra excitement on the secret island x cave is a building with a single (huge) floor with a specific floor type x fill with dragon killing weapon x render items in world fill with drabs
-* Implement dragon kill and game-won routines / screens
-* Don't type per letter, but per word (solves jump on word wrap)
+* Cave in secret island should be filled with drabs
 * Implement swamp for extra excitement?
+* Implement finale with nice story, text and images, yo.
 * getDamageForAttack needs to take opponent defense properties into account, e.g.: clothing can increase defense

 * Drag swag/charisma == mana